petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 - **What are some methods to effectively migrate users for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**

-**Goal:**  Provide a method for migrating existing users from the current self-hosted applicaiton storage to Microsoft Managed Identity managed B2C and B2B tenants.
+**Goal:**  Provide a method for migrating existing users from the current self-hosted application storage to Microsoft Managed Identity managed B2C and B2B tenants.

-Microsoft has provided a two-phase approach that works with custom code (modifications to existing web applications) and represents an essentially invisible experience to the user since all of the migration tasks occur within the Contoso web applicaion workflow.
+Microsoft has provided a two-phase approach that works with custom code (modifications to existing web applications) and represents an essentially invisible experience to the user since all of the migration tasks occur within the Contoso web application workflow.

 This migration flow requires a primary bulk migration of existing user accounts, but then uses a custom policy to query a  secondary REST API endpoint to set each users' password on next user sign-in.
 This flow can be expressed as two distinct stages: